 - Boat Officers

 - Barge Workers

 The Jones Act requires owners of vessels to provide well-maintained and safe vessels for their employees.
 Every part of the vessel must be maintained in a seaworthy manner — meaning that the boat or sea vessel is free from defects and is in proper working order.

 The Bureau of Labor Statistics classifies the majority of these workers under the water transportation occupation.
-This is considered to be one of the more dangerous jobs, along with commercial fishing, which also involves water travel.
+This is considered to be one of the more dangerous jobs, along with commercial fishing and oil rig workers, which also involves water travel.
 The hazards of weather while out on the water add danger to what are often physically demanding jobs.
 In 2011, 2 out of every 100 workers claimed an injury for those who worked in the water transportation industry.
 Since maritime workers can be classified under several types of jobs, it is difficult to get a true number of injuries and fatalities related to those who work aboard or with water vessels.Unique aspect of injury law for that applies to injured sea men

 In order to recover injury-related damages from the owner or operator of a vessel, a crew member must establish that his or her injury was — at least in part — due to the maritime employer’s fault.
 In other words, the employee must demonstrate that the defect on the sea vessel caused or contributed to the injury.